dhj03/stroams/backend/README.md

     </td>
   </tr>
   <tr>
-    <td><code>admin/user/remove/v1</code><br /><br />Given a user by their u_id, remove them from the Streams.
+    <td><code>admin/user/remove/v1</code><br /><br />Given a user by their u_id, remove them from the Stroams.
 This means they should be removed from all channels/DMs, and will not be included in the list of users returned by users/all.
-Streams owners can remove other Streams owners (including the original first owner).
+Stroams owners can remove other Stroams owners (including the original first owner).
 Once users are removed, the contents of the messages they sent will be replaced by 'Removed user'.
 Their profile must still be retrievable with user/profile, however name_first should be 'Removed' and name_last should be 'user'.
 The user's email and handle should be reusable.</td>
     <td style="color: red; font-weight: bold;">DELETE</td>
     <td><b>Parameters:</b><br /><code>{ token, u_id }</code><br /><br /><b>Return Type:</b><br /><code>{}</code></td>
     <td>